jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The Heikegani crab is native to Japan.
 Its shell looks an angry samurai.
 Local folklore says these crabs are reincarnations of the Heike warriors defeated at the naval Battle of Dan-no-ura hundreds of years ago.

-Interesting to think about.
 Evolutionary biologist Stephen Jay Gould thinks local fishermen might have inadvertently preserved crabs with more human-like shell markings.
-The more obvious the faces were, the more the crabs were saved from harvesting.
-Over centuries each crab now looks like its tattooed.
+If a crab look like a face, it was saved from harvesting.
+Centuries later, each crab now looks as if its been tattooed in a Japanese style.

-Or perhaps the crabs muscle tissue simply has a formation that humans see a face in.
+Or, perhaps the crabs muscle tissue simply has a formation that humans see a face in.
+That is also a possibility.
 Either way, we can learn an important lesson.

-Charles Darwin's seminal book is of course, _On the Origin of Species by Means of Natural Selection_.
+Evolution's seminal book is, of course, Charles Darwin's _On the Origin of Species by Means of Natural Selection_.
 Most people know the first part, but skip over the second part "by means of natural selection."

-It's this selection that is our scoreboard, and the Heikegani crab story highlights an pivotal difference for us to understand.
+Selection is our scoreboard, and the Heikegani crab story highlights an pivotal difference we humans need to understand.
+We can often put our own preferences onto the world, but that doesn't make them natural.

-If the Heikegani crab simply has a back that looks like an angry samurai that is natural selection.
-It simply works for the grab.
-If the fishermen saved crabs with a face on and year after year they slowly selected this feature to be a saving grace for the species, that is artificial selection.

-The former is a winning biological genetic recipe that simply overcomes the obstacles entropy throws at us, while the latter is human beings being entropy by selecting a feature based on a whim.

-One shows what a genuine point on the scoreboard is, while the other shows a diversion from it.
-Here is why there is such an important difference between the two.
+Here's how the score board is.
+It's the final piece of the Game of Life because it decides who stays.

 The natural forces are ever acting on matter.
 When matter is concentrated, available energy makes planets, mountains, rivers, and stars of a game board.
 The same forces of nature also un-concentrate matter in many different ways, a process we colloquially call entropy.
 The job if life is to find useful energy, harvest it to fuel metabolic processes, and grow ever more cells with specialized functions.